 Are institutions allowed to submit more than one application for this RFA?

-- Only one application per institution, normally identified by having a unique DUNS number or NIH IPF number, is allowed.
+- Only one application per institution, normally identified by having a Unique Entity Identifier (UEI) number or NIH IPF number, is allowed.

 What percent commitment is required of the PI?
 What percent commitment is required of multi-PI(s)?